matt-flaig/Rocket-Zena-Enhancer/README.md

 # Rocket-Zena-Enhancer
-A Chrome extension to improve Rocket Zena Orchestrator
+A Chrome extension to improve ASG/Rocket Zena Orchestrator